bauerca/dynapack/README.md

 ## Dependency syntax

-The current version of dynapack supports only Node-style syntax for static dependencies and only [dynamic dependency declarations](#dynamic-dependency-declaration) with [node-ensure](https://github.com/bauerca/node-ensure) for dynamic dependencies.
+The current version of dynapack supports only Node.js-style syntax for static dependencies and only [dynamic dependency declarations](#dynamic-dependency-declaration) with [node-ensure](https://github.com/bauerca/node-ensure) for dynamic dependencies.